I love a trip to the bottle shop. Even better, when a trip to a bottle shop not only has you enjoying the wine, but also kicks a story your way.

 - Red wine: pour a glass, taste, put it in the fridge for 30 minutes, and taste again.

 - White wine: pour a glass from a bottle that has been in the fridge, leaving the bottle out.
 Taste the wine in the glass again 15 minutes later.
 Then, from the bottle that has been resting out of the fridge for 30 minutes, pour another glass, and taste.

 “Drinking great wine shouldn’t be complicated, that’s why we’re encouraging people to take the Taylors Temperature Challenge, to make it as easy as possible for them to enjoy any bottle of wine at its very best,” says Managing Director, Mitchell Taylor.

 The optimum temperature sensor labels are part of Taylors’ Promised Land and Estate range of wines.

-Or, if you’d like to try out the technology and your are Taylors Wine-free, the company will send you a set of thermo-chromatic ink stickers to put on your other brand wines.
+Or, if you’d like to try out the technology and your wine isn’t a Taylors, the company will send you a set of thermo-chromatic ink stickers to put on your other brand wines.

 The five-pack of stickers will cover you for wines:

 - best served around 6—8°C (e.g. Sparkling, Sauvignon Blanc, Pinot Gris)